About Dr. Chris Friesen, Ph.D., C.Psych., BCN, BCB, & BCB-HRV

-Now as a licensed psychologist in Ontario, Canada, my official areas of practice include working with children, adolescents, adults and seniors in the areas of clinical psychology, clinical neuropsychology, and forensic/correctional psychology.
-My training and experience crosses a broad spectrum of psychological difficulties including working with individuals with anxiety, depression, personality disorders, dementias (e.g., Alzheimer’s disease), brain injuries (from sports concussion to severe traumatic brain injuries), and those involved in the criminal justice system (i.e., offenders of all types).
-I have worked clinically in a university psychology clinic, psychiatric hospital, rehabilitation hospital for those with brain injuries, geriatric hospital, prison and in private practices.
+Now as a licensed psychologist in Ontario, Canada, my official areas of practice include working with children, adolescents, adults, and seniors in the areas of clinical psychology, clinical neuropsychology, and forensic/correctional psychology.
+My training and experience cross a broad spectrum of psychological difficulties including working with individuals with anxiety, depression, personality disorders, dementias (e.g., Alzheimer’s disease), brain injuries (from sports concussion to severe traumatic brain injuries), and those involved in the criminal justice system (i.e., offenders of all types).
+I have worked clinically in a university psychology clinic, psychiatric hospital, rehabilitation hospital for those with brain injuries, geriatric hospital, prison, and in private practices.
 I believed that to truly understand success and potential, I needed to thoroughly understand and work with people of all types including those who were at their lowest points and those who were not living up to their potential.

 I now primarily focus on helping athletes and other individuals who are performing at the highest levels to continuously improve and achieve their goals.
 I have incorporated what I’ve learned about people through my education and clinical/consulting experiences in my focus on helping high achievers such as elite athletes and executives reach their potential.